A photo of two bollards in a sidewalk at night.

 In many systems, machine-learned models may be used to inform possible decisions, but the prediction is processed with several additional steps and considered only as one of multiple factors in a decision.
 These additional steps can serve as guardrails against wrong predictions.

 Guardrails are common in production systems.
 For example, when suggesting automated responses for emails, guardrails can be used to avoid inappropriate or offensive recommendations by filtering responses using a list of banned words.
-Similarly, in contemporary autonomous train systems, guardrails are ubiquitous: (1) These train systems usually run on their own separated and fenced-off track, reducing the chance of obstacles substantially.
-(2) Platform screen doors in stations that only open when a train is in the station prevent passengers from falling on tracks.
-(3) Pressure sensors in doors prevent trapping passengers between doors, even when a vision model fails.
+Similarly, in contemporary autonomous train systems, guardrails are ubiquitous: (1) these train systems usually run on their own separated and fenced-off track, reducing the chance of obstacles substantially; (2) platform screen doors in stations that only open when a train is in the station prevent passengers from falling on tracks; and (3) pressure sensors in doors prevent trapping passengers between doors, even when a vision model fails.

 Photo of a modern subway station with platform screen doors separating the platform from the track.